pranavp129/NFL_QB_2024_Help/README.md

 To run the scripts, ensure that you have installed the necessary libraries.
 Load the custom theme using `source("theme.R")` before executing the scripts.

 ### Visualizations
 The generated plots illustrate key metrics for quarterbacks from the 2024 NFL season.
-They provide insights into how QBs performed based on time to throw and either separation of receivers or completed air yards.
+They provide insights into how QBs performed based on time to throw, separation of receivers, passing epa, completed air yards.

 ### Author
 Pranav Pitchala